-- 1. The basic rate for statutory tuition fees in 2019-2020 is: € 2,143 - 2.
-The increased statutory tuition fees in 2012-2021 is: € 4,300.
+- The basic rate for statutory tuition fees in 2021-2022 is in principal € 2,168.
+Because of corona, the tuition fee in 2021-2022 is set at €1,084 due to a government discount.
+The rates resulting from the full statutory tuition fee will be adjusted accordingly. - 2.
+The increased statutory tuition fees in 2021-2022 in principal € 4,400.
+The discount due to Corona also applies to this.
 The increased rate is owed by students studying at the Erasmus University College. - 3.
 The reduced statutory tuition fees apply to those who enroll for a bachelor for the first time.
-This fee is 50% of the basic rate for statutory tuition fee (for 2020-2021: € 1,071,50) or a discount of the increased rate for statutory tuition fee (from 2020-2021 on halving of the fees of students that pay the increased statutory tuition fee is expired.
+This fee is 50% of the basic rate for statutory tuition fee or a discount of the increased rate for statutory tuition fee (from 2020-2021 on halving of the fees of students that pay the increased statutory tuition fee is expired.
 In stead they can get a discount of a maximum of € 1.043 (half of the statutory tuition fee) on the increased tuition fee).
+The discount due to Corona also applies to this.